Darkensan/D-Manager/README.md

-To add, and control node(s), it is suggested to install the "FS node(s)" using this script!
+To add, and control node(s), it is suggested to install them using this script!

 or